Multipurpose Grants to States and Tribes

 Congress created the MPG program in 2016, and appropriated funds to this program in FY 2018, FY 2019, and FY 2020.
 This MPG program is for the $10 million Congress appropriated in FY 2021.
 The Explanatory Statement accompanying the 2021 Act suggested states and tribes often undertake primary cleanup and remediation efforts on emerging contaminants like PFAS.
 Given the current activities of states and tribes to address these emerging contaminants of PFAS and others, this funding can aid such regulatory, cleanup and remediation efforts of contaminated water sources, water systems, and lands, and of impacted air quality.
 The Committees note that such funds are not limited to only those activities subject to the categorical grants, but can also include any State-led effort that will lead to cleanup and remediation of areas affected by PF AS and other emerging contaminants.
 Grantees may also consider directing the funds to other high priority activities of their choosing, within the parameters of the MPG guidance.

 For States and Territories:

-- A total of $19.8 million is available for states, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa.
+- A total of $8,500,000 is available for states, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa.

-- States and territories who submit workplans or workplan amendments consistent with the multipurpose grant guidance and approved by their respective EPA region will receive the full amount for which they are eligible.
+- States who submit workplans or workplan amendments consistent with the multipurpose grant guidance and approved by their respective EPA Region will receive the full amount for which they are eligible.